kasinadhsarma/ComprehensiveGuidetoProgrammingAI-Robotics/chapter_2/contents.md

 # Chapter 2: Introduction to Python, C, JavaScript, and Java: From Basics to In-Depth

+## Introduction

+In this chapter, we will explore four of the most influential and widely-used programming languages: Python, C, JavaScript, and Java.
+These languages were chosen for their significance in various domains of computer science, including AI, robotics, web development, and system programming.
+Each language has its unique strengths and is particularly well-suited for specific types of problems and applications.

 ## Overview of Programming Paradigms

 Before diving into specific programming languages, it's essential to understand the fundamental programming paradigms that shape how we approach problem-solving in software development.
 The main paradigms we'll encounter in this chapter are: